troystribling/BlueCap/Documentation/CentralManager.md

 public func stopNotificationUpdates()
 ```

-Using the [RawDeserializable enum](#serde_rawdeserializable) an application can receive notifications from a BlueCap Characteristic as follows,
+Using the [RawDeserializable enum](#serde_rawdeserializable) an application can receive notifications from a `Characteristic` as follows,

 ```swift
 // errors